CormacStone/Platformer/README.md

 # game-ig

-## Creating a platformer caue why tf not
+## Creating a platformer cause why tf not
 yippee